All posts

 Step 3: Get an EIN from the UK

 An Employer Identification Number (EIN) is the LLC's federal tax ID.
-It is required for opening a US bank account, filing tax returns, and connecting payment processors.
-UK residents can obtain an EIN without an SSN or ITIN.
+You need it for bank accounts, tax returns, and payment processors.
+UK residents can get one without an SSN or ITIN.

 MethodProcessing TimeNotes